As adopted January 22, 2015, and revised Febrary 12, 2015

 (1) To the maximum extent practicable the Committee shall provide audio and video coverage of each hearing or meeting for the transaction of business in a manner that allows the public to easily listen to and view the proceedings and shall maintain the recordings of such coverage in a manner that is easily accessible to the public.

-(2) Be open to coverage by television, radio, and still photography in accordance with clause 4 of House Rule XI (See Appendix A).
-When such radio coverage is conducted in the Committee or Subcommittee, written notice to that effect shall be placed on the desk of each Member.
-The Chairman of the Committee or Subcommittee, shall not limit the number of television or still cameras permitted in a hearing or meeting room to fewer than two representatives from each medium (except for legitimate space or safety considerations, in which case pool coverage shall be authorized).
+(2) Be open to coverage by television, radio, and still photography in accordance with clause 4 of House Rule XI.
+When such audio and visual coverage is conducted in the Committee or Subcommittee, written notice to that effect shall be provided to each Member.
+The Chairman of the Committee or Subcommittee shall not limit the number of television or still cameras permitted in a hearing or meeting room to fewer than two representatives from each medium (except for legitimate space or safety considerations, in which case pool coverage shall be authorized).

 (c) Closed Meetings—Attendees.—No person other than Members of the Committee or Subcommittee and such congressional staff and departmental representatives as the Committee or Subcommittee may authorize shall be present at any business or markup session that has been closed to the public as provided in clause 2(g)(1) of House Rule XI.